theneocosmic/WorkQueuesRabbit/README.md

 When you run many workers the tasks will be shared between them.

 This concept is especially useful in web applications where it's impossible to handle a complex task during a short HTTP request window.

+This project have and running example from RabbitMQ web example Work Queues in .Net